remsens-lim/virga_sniffer/docs/method.md

 Therefore, [mask_vel](cfg_flag) and [mask_clutter](cfg_flag) can be used to explicitly mask a certain interval of interest of Doppler velocity or radar reflectivity for virga statistics.

 ## Output data
-The results of the virga and cloud detection are stored as boolean flags on same dimensions of the radar reflectivity input data in the output dataset.
-In addition, the processed cloud-base and
--top heights are stored, as well as some basic characteristics as cloud and virga depth for each column.
+The results of the virga and cloud detection are stored in an output dataset as boolean flags with the same dimensions as the radar reflectivity input data.
+In addition, the processed cloud-base and -top heights are stored, as well as some basic characteristics such as cloud and virga depth for each column.
 For a detailed descriptions see [Output dataset](output).
 The output dataset has an implemented custom methods for plotting of the Virga-Sniffer output (*vsplot*).
 For a detailed description see
 [Plotting](plotting).